demandchain/developer.offerengine.com/content/v1/quick_start.md

 ## Step 2 - Get Deals

 Once you have your api key, you can now request available deals which you can display on your website, in emails, or in your mobile app (surfaces).
-To get a set of deal inventory available in San Francisco, you can make a request like the one below:
+To get a set of deal inventory available in San Francisco which isn't currently sold out, you can make a request like the one below:

 <%= requests("GET /v1/deals?api_key=1234567") %>
 <%= json(OfferEngine.deals_request()) %>